shpml/fundamentals/00_chapter/03_lesson.md

 ### Final Project

 Each unit assignment will build towards your final project, a working **web browser based memory game**.
 You'll use  HTML, CSS and JavaScript to build the game, unit by unit.
 You'll save your HTML and CSS portions of your unit assignments (Units 1 through 5) locally.
-In unit 6 you'll start pushing your source code to Github (in Units 7 through 11) once you learn about how Git and Github work.
-To clarify, you'll only be pushing your project to Github once you get to Chapter 7 where we first introduce JavaScript.
+In unit 7 you'll start pushing your source code to Github (in Units 7 through 11) once you learn about how Git and Github work.
+To clarify, you'll only be pushing your project to Github once you get to Unit 8 where we first introduce JavaScript.

-**Final Submission**: At the end of the project in Unit 10, you'll submit your link to your Github repository via [this form](https://ga-immersives.typeform.com/to/UHC5Yp).
+**Final Submission**: At the end of the project in Unit 11, you'll submit your link to your Github repository via [this form](https://ga-immersives.typeform.com/to/UHC5Yp).

 ### Grading